 Another important factor is the total cost of ownership and resilience of the solution.
 The solution is designed in such a way that onboarding multiple factories does not linearly scale the costs.
 As VM resources are quite limited on a factory level, we decided to solve it by pushing resiliently buffered data to the Cloud using Azure IoT Edge and Azure IoT Hub.
 All processing and further analytics is done on the Azure Cloud resulting in cost optimization of onboarding additional factories.

 In order to meet real-time data processing requirements Apache Kafka gathers the data from IoT devices.
 It enables logging/monitoring and collecting metrics in real-time which is required to monitor and support the production lines.
 Heavy real-time processing of the data (enrichment and cleaning) is done in Kafka Streams.
-In order to store the data in the persistent storage layer (for further non real-time analytics) we used Kafka Connect and ADLS connector.
+In order to store the data in the storage layer (for further non real-time analytics) Kafka Connect and ADLS connector are used.

-DWH (Data Warehouse) is based on the Databricks which is used for all ETL pipelines.
+DWH (Data Warehouse) is based on Databricks technology which is used for all ETL pipelines.
 Spark jobs are responsible for processing and enriching the data.
 The data is stored as partitioned Delta Tables.
-Databricks is also used as a data science workbench where the ML models are developed and experiments are run.
+Databricks is also used as a data science workbench where the ML models are developed and experiments can be run.

 Last but not the least, as per Client requirements the ML pipelines run in both Azure ML and Vertex AI (GCP) depending on the use-case and are better fit for the algorithms provided by Azure or GCP.
-Thanks to this, we were able to create and serve ML models which provided accurate recommendations for the IoT engineers which led to correct PLC driver settings and minimization of the flawed batches.
+Thanks to this, we created and served ML models which provide accurate recommendations for IoT engineers which leads to correct PLC driver settings and minimization of flawed batches.